 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-The miracle of pregnancy brings with it a range of different experiences.
-Some are wonderful and others aren’t so great.
+Pregnancy often brings with it a range of different experiences.
+Some of these are wonderful and others aren’t so great.
+Every woman and every pregnancy are unique and comparisons are rarely useful.

-Given the changes your body goes through, it’s not surprising that some aches, pains and other discomforts surface.
-Carrying around an extra 10-12 kilos is going to put some strain on your body and organs.
+Given the changes your body goes through, it’s not surprising that some aches, pains and other discomforts will surface.
+Carrying extra weight will inevitably place some strain on your body and organs.

-Although some discomfort is a normal part of being pregnant, understanding what causes it and how to relieve it will make the world of difference.
-It’s important to know how to alleviate your discomfort in order to preserve your wellbeing, comfort and happiness.
+Although some discomfort is a normal part of pregnancy, understanding what causes this and how to relieve it could be very useful.
+It’s important to know what may help to alleviate your discomfort in order to preserve your wellbeing, comfort and happiness.
+And importantly, to enjoy your pregnancy as much as possible.

-Some aches and discomfort will be short-lived and others will be more permanent or severe.
-Some will flare up in the earlier months of pregnancy, while others will arise closer to the time of birth.
+Some aches and discomfort will be short-lived and others will be present until your baby is born.
+Some discomforts or irritations emerge in the earlier months of pregnancy, while others will come up as the baby’s due date gets closer.

 Every woman's pregnancy is unique, so you may not experience every pain, discomfort, symptom or therapy described in this section.

 Back pain affects almost every pregnant woman.
-Pregnancy increases the risk of lower back pain because their centre of gravity shifts and changes the way they walk and hold themselves upright.
-Learn how you can relieve the extent of your back pain and strain during pregnancy and hopefully, ease it altogether.
+Pregnancy increases the risk of lower back pain because the centre of gravity shifts and changes the way a pregnant woman walks and holds themselves upright.
+Learn how you can help to relieve the degree of back pain and strain during pregnancy and hopefully, be more comfortable.

-Before you even start to show, simple bloating might affect your ability to do up your pants.
-Because of the levels of progesterone that your body produces, you might experience more wind and bloating in early pregnancy than normal.
+Before you even start to show, you may be aware of your tummy becoming more bloated.
+Because of the levels of progesterone and other pregnancy hormones your body is producing, you might experience more wind and bloating in early pregnancy than normal.
 Find out how to minimise these uncomfortable symptoms.

 Almost all pregnant women experience constipation in pregnancy at some point.
 Understanding why constipation occurs and how to relieve it could make a huge difference to your comfort levels.
 Read on to discover how some simple lifestyle changes can help to get things moving.

-Muscle cramping varies hugely from woman to woman and from month to month in pregnancy.
+Muscle cramping varies widely between pregnant women and also from month to month in pregnancy.
 While mild muscle cramps are usually harmless, severe leg cramping can be a sign of a serious complication.
 Learn what to look out for if you get cramps during pregnancy.
+Leg cramps are common during sleep though are generally relieved by standing up, massaging and stretching the affected leg.

 Remember though, if you are having any uterine cramps you need to be checked by a healthcare professional.

-Before your pregnancy is even confirmed you might see some slight vaginal bleeding.
-This may be because your embryo has disturbed the lining of your uterus.
-This is called an implantation bleed and it’s perfectly normal.
+Before your pregnancy is even confirmed or at the time you’d normally expect to have a period, you might notice slight vaginal bleeding or spotting.
+This may be because your embryo has disturbed the bloody lining of your uterus.
+This is called an implantation bleed and is very common.
 It can be a confusing experience, so before you start worrying, learn about why it can happen.

-As your uterus expands your pelvis has to make room.
+As your uterus expands your pelvis has to make room for the growing baby.
 This can cause mild to extreme discomfort and even pain for some pregnant women.
 Find out what is causing your pelvic girdle pain (PGP) and the best ways to help relieve it.